-Gavin and Sally Cooke planned ahead when they built their new en suite to suit their visiting parents’ needs.
+Gavin and Sally Cooke planned ahead for an en suite that would suit their visiting parents’ needs

 ‘This bathroom was a blank canvas,’ recalls Hammond.
 ‘The house was being built from scratch, so we were able to work with the architects to ensure this room would have enough space for older people to be able to use it comfortably.

 ‘Gavin and Sally were concerned that their parents might find it difficult to use a shower enclosure or that one of them would need to use a wheelchair one day, so the Cookes knew they wanted it to be future-proofed, but they left the other elements of the design to me.’